top of page

 Energy Absorption

-Safety nets are designed to absorb the impact of a fall, providing a ‘soft landing’ and minimizing injury.
+Safety nets are designed to absorb the impact of a fall, providing a ‘soft landing’ and minimising injury.

 Flexibility